 A comprehensive examination is administered prior to, or during, the session in which the student is expected to receive the degree.
 Departmental procedures require that all EDAD coursework, except arranged courses, be completed or in progress before comprehensive examinations may be taken.
 Master's Degree Candidates will take a written comprehensive examination.

 The granting of the principalship endorsement is based on the level (elementary or secondary) of the certification held by the candidate.
-Those having a K-12 endorsement may opt for either a PK-8 or 7-12 program.
-The University of Nebraska at Kearney offers a non-degree administrative endorsements in School Principalship 7-12 For those candidates with a principalship endorsement, who wish to qualify for the opposite principalship endorsement, 9 credit hours are required in addition to the basic 36-credit-hour program.
+Those having a K-12 teaching endorsement may opt for either a PK-8 or 7-12 program.
+The University of Nebraska at Kearney offers a non-degree administrative endorsement in School Principalship 7-12 for those who have a previous Master's Degree in education.
+For those candidates with a PK-8 principalship endorsement, who wish to qualify for the 7-12 principalship endorsement, 9 credit hours are required in addition to the basic 36-credit-hour program.
 For more information about these endorsements, please contact the Department of Educational Administration.